zachwalton/zachwalton.github.io/_posts/2016-07-17-emoji-your-git-prompt.md

 EOF
 {% endhighlight %}

-your prompt should now look like this:
+your prompt should now look like this in git working directories:

 ![emoji prompt](/images/prompt.jpg)